albertattard/java-boot-camp/docs/09-generics/03-methods.md

 }
 ```

 The above example, will not compile as the signature of the `last()` methods is the same.
 Java cannot tell these two methods apart by using the generic types.
-We can refactor these methods and use a different name for each or make better use of generics as discussed [next](#method-returning-a-generic-type).
+We can refactor these methods and use a different name for each method (such as `lastSring()` and `lastInt()`) or make better use of generics as discussed [next](#method-returning-a-generic-type).

 ## Method returning a generic type